The Recovery Team and drug rehab Florida works with each patient to understand their unique needs.

 In many cases, substance abuse and mental health disorders occur with other types of addictions.
-This is known as dual diagnosis or co-occurring disorders, and these non-chemical dependencies are called process or behavioral addictions.
+This is known as dual diagnosis, and these non-chemical dependencies are called process or behavioral addictions.

-Unlike substance abuse disorders, behavioral addictions do not create a physical dependency.
+Unlike drug addiction, behavioral addictions do not create a physical dependency.
 Still, millions of individuals in The United States suffer from them.

 What is Behavioral Addiction?

 Process or behavioral addiction disorders happen when a compulsive behavior repeats and causes negative outcomes in an individual’s life.
 Despite the poor consequences these behaviors have, you might still feel the need to engage them.
 As a result of the repeated behavior, people suffer from mental or physical health issues.

 Behavioral addictions have the ability to create trouble for a person at home, work, and in relationships.
 Most people are aware of the consequences that come as a result.
 However, they feel like they are unable to simply stop.
 This is why seeking treatment for a behavioral addiction can be beneficial.